 I can never fix that.
 I am just glad he doesn’t have to cope with it at school anymore, where the biggest bullies were the teachers.

-I love you, Zander!
-More than all the scrambled words you can make.
+“love you, Zander!
+More than all the scrambled words you have to unscramble.”

 To anyone else, this is a photo of a child writing a story.

 To me it is so, so much more.
 It’s my